maivanquanbk/az204/README.md

     **Choosing a partition key**: Selecting a partition key in a container is a simple but important design decision.
 Once we select the partition key, it cannot be changed later.
 If we must to change it, we will have to move all the data to a new container with the new desire partition key.
 For all container, a partition key should:

     - Be a property that has value which does not change.
 If a property is set as partition key, we cannot update its value.
     - The property should have a wide range of possible values.
+If we don't have one available, consider using [Synthetic partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/synthetic-partition-keys).
     - Appear frequently in the predicate clause of queries.
     - Spread request unit (RU) consumption and data storage evenly across all logical partitions.

 3. Set the appropriate consistency level for operations